Bashu-notes/CSS-Notes/README.md

-// this file create local repo.
+// this file create in local repo.